 While the LoRa devices we are using for Meshtastic are relatively low power radios, care should be taken not to operate any radio transmission device without an aerial or with a poorly matched aerial.
 Un-transmitted radio signal reflected back to the transmitter can damage the device.

 The information collected here is by no means definitive, and necessarily abbreviated (it's a huge topic).

 To comment on / join in antenna range Meshtastic discourse

-There, you will also find reference to Meshtastic range achievements, aerial recommendations (note we've stopped short of making specific supplier aerial recommendations in this wiki).
+There, you will also find reference to Meshtastic range achievements and aerial recommendations.
+(Note we've stopped short of making specific supplier aerial recommendations in this wiki.)